X-Ryl669/eMQTT5/README.md

 An embedded MQTTv5 client in C++ with minimal footprint, maximal performance.

 This repository contains a complete MQTT v5.0 client that's optimized for code size without sacrifying performance.
 This is, to my knowledge, the smallest (and complete!)
-MQTT v5.0 client for embedded system with a binary size down to 19kB on ESP32.
+MQTT v5.0 client for embedded system with a binary size down to less than 17kB on ESP32 (and less than 75kB on MacOSX).
-MQTT v5.0 is a more complex protocol than MQTT v3.1.1, with the addition of properties in each packet and Authentication subsystem.
+MQTT v5.0 is a more complex protocol than MQTT v3.1.1, with the addition of properties in each packet and authentication subsystem.

 ## Why another MQTT client ?
 For many reasons:

-- Many clients around don't support MQTT v5.0 protocol (only limited to version 3.1)
+- Many clients around don't support MQTT v5.0 protocol (only limited to version 3.1.1)
 - Some are large and/or requires numerous dependencies
 - This code is specialized for embedded system with or without an operating system
 - Many clients don't build on a linux system making debugging hard